 i.
 “Like the Old Testament priests, the kingdom priests will not have an inheritance of land but will have the Lord as their inheritance and be able to live from the temple offerings.”
 (Wiersbe)

 ii.
 By spiritual analogy, we can relate this to our inheritance in God.
 “We possess God as the flower the sunlight; as a babe the mother.
 All His resources are placed at our disposal… All the resources which have been placed at His disposal in His ascension and eternal reign are gifts which He holds for men.”
 (Meyer)

 b.
-They shall eat the grain offering, the sin offering, and the trespass offering: Though they did not have the same land inheritance as the other tribes of Israel, God promised to proved for His priests.
+They shall eat the grain offering, the sin offering, and the trespass offering: Though they would not have the same land inheritance as the other tribes of Israel, God promised to provide for His priests.
 One way they would be provided for was to receive a part of what came to the temple as offerings.
-Portions of the sacrifices and the firstfruits were to be given to the priest.
+Portions of the sacrifices and the firstfruits will be given to the priest.

 c.
 To cause a blessing to rest on your house: God promised that even in the period of the millennial temple to come, there would be blessing upon those who gave to God’s work.
 The blessing would not only be financial, but it would rest on your house.